"Making Japanese Plum Syrup and Umeshu (Plum Liqueur)" By Cornelia and Lesley Takeda [10 June 2007]

 Australia.
 She has a lot of Japanese under her belt, and helped with research!

-Mail for Lesley received at info@tokyowithkids.com will be forwarded to her.
+Mail for Lesley received via the JWK contact form will be forwarded to her.

 |